fdrobnic/rdf2sdm/README.md

 Generated output files are saved into two subfolders under the `sdm/dataModel.*` folder:
 * `<upper class name>` - model files
 * `master` - common `context.jsonld` file, which must be served from the URL to which the `example*.jsonld` refer in their `@context` list

+## Testing

+The generated files can be tested using a local test setup as presented in the `docker` subfolder.

+## More info

 The software complements the article: